 The other option is to purchase an equity interest in the development and become a new sponsor entity member.
 As part of this recapitalization, the buyer acquires an indirect ownership interest in all of the building’s unsold properties.

 What is involved in the offering plan?What is involved in the offering plan?

 In the case of a bulk sale, the buildings offering plan must be amended to disclose that the buyer is a successor-sponsor of the units they purchased.
 This means the buyer has all the rights, obligations, and liabilities of a sponsor, though only concerning the units they own on or after closing day.
 The amended offering plan will also disclose that the original sponsor remains responsible for the purchased units until closing day.
-If they hold any other units besides those purchased in the bulk sale, they will continue to be liable.
+They will continue to be liable if they hold any other units besides those purchased in the bulk sale.

 Additionally, a bulk purchaser must also designate at least one individual as the “principle” of the successor-sponsor.
 This is usually a director, shareholder, or another individual interested in the offering plan.
 Their task is to submit a certification as to the truthfulness and completeness of the offering plan.

 As for the recapitalization route, the transaction’s specific details will determine whether changes have to be made to the offering plan.
 This will be worked out between the original sponsor and the investor.

 There’s a lot of nuance here and questions of liability that an investor will have to consider when choosing a principle carefully.
 Whether going for a bulk sale or recapitalization, the principle’s identity will be a critical component of the transaction.
 The addition or removal of principals is a factor the attorney general considers when looking at existing purchasers and whether they have a right to rescind their contracts.

 What future rights will the investor have over the condominium?What future rights will the investor have over the condominium?